Cherry Orchard, Dublin

-Cherry Orchard is a suburb and townland within South Dublin, Ireland.
-It is located near Ballyfermot, Inchicore, Drimnagh, Kilmainham, Clondalkin and Lucan.
+Cherry Orchard is a townland and suburb of Dublin, Ireland.
+It is located near Ballyfermot, Inchicore, Drimnagh, Kilmainham, Palmerstown, Clondalkin and Lucan.

 History

 Origins

 Originally a largely rural area, Dublin City Council developed social housing in the Ballyfermot and Cherry Orchard areas from the mid-20th century.
 One of the first large developments in the area, Cherry Orchard Hospital, opened in 1953.
 Cherry Orchard F.C., a local association football (soccer) club, was formed in 1957.

 The Roman Catholic parish church, the Church of the Holy Sacrament, opened in the mid-1980s.
 It is located on Cherry Orchard Avenue.

 Society

 During the 1980s and 1990s, drug dealing and joyriding was reported to be a concern in the area, including by a group sometimes known as the "Red Wall Gang".
 By 1995, the red wall around which they gathered was a major hub in Ireland's illegal drug trade.
 The gang were also known for their involvement in a Halloween riot in the area in 1995.

 In September 2022, a Garda car was rammed during a joyriding incident.
 The Cherry Orchard Development Group was subsequently established to "co-ordinate and intensify support" for the local community.